minprog/cs50x-1718-1819/practice/unscratch/unscratch.md

 ###Step 1:
-Before you run this program, try to write down the output of this program.
+Before you start coding, try to write down the output of this program.
-You can verify your answer here: https://scratch.mit.edu/projects/183260929/
+You can verify your answer here: [https://scratch.mit.edu/projects/183260929/](https://scratch.mit.edu/projects/183260929/)

 ###Step 2:
 Create a new file called `counter3.c` in the directory `unscratch` and recreate the scratch program above in C.